- May 2, 2020

 - Posted by: webmaster

-- Category: 5G, Artificial Intelligence, Big Data, Block Chain, Business Continuity and Disaster Recovery, Change Management, Cryptocurrency, Data Center, Digital Transformation, Economics, Edge, Finance & accounting, Innovation, Life, Motivational, Process Improvement, Quantum Computing, Security, Social Media, Transformation
+- Categories: 5G, Artificial Intelligence, Big Data, Block Chain, Business Continuity and Disaster Recovery, Change Management, Cryptocurrency, Data Center, Digital Transformation, Economics, Edge, Finance & accounting, Innovation, Life, Motivational, Process Improvement, Quantum Computing, Security, Social Media, Transformation

 For many of us, coronavirus reminds us of 9/11 or the 2008 financial crisis, events that reshaped our society in lasting ways, from how we travel and work, to the level of security and surveillance we have all become accustomed to.
 On 9/11, Americans discovered we are vulnerable to calamities we thought only happened in distant lands.
 The 2008 financial crisis told us we could also suffer the afflictions of the past, such as the economic meltdown of the Great Depression.
 Now, the 1918 flu pandemic is a sudden specter in our lives.
 A global pandemic that keeps us can confined and contained in our homes may be for months is already re-orienting our lifestyle, relationship to the outside world even to each other.